 All our research programmes are designed to support the University of Oxford’s international research agenda across the sciences, social sciences and humanities by bringing together researchers in African institutions and Oxford to address pressing issues facing us today.

 AfOx Catalyst Grants

 AfOx Catalyst Grants provide seed funding for the development of new collaborative research between researchers based in African institutions and at the University of Oxford.
-Catalyst Grants are open to all disciplines and applications can be made throughout the year.
+Catalyst Grants are open to all disciplines and applications can be made four times a year.

 AfOx Visiting Fellowship Programme

 The AfOx Visiting Fellowship Program enhances academic mobility and network building.
 The program supports leading African scholars and researchers working in any academic discipline to focus on a project they choose while in Oxford.
 The AfOx Visiting Fellows Programme enables research leaders from institutions across Africa to make significant contributions to the intellectual life of Oxford while simultaneously gaining opportunities to engage with the range of knowledge and expertise in the University.

 AfOx Fellows have developed long-term partnerships with colleagues in Oxford, leading to significant research outcomes, joint publications and substantial funding.
 The 2023-24 AfOx Visiting Fellows are working on projects across various disciplines, spread across the four AfOx research themes, Healthy People, Innovation for Prosperity, Integrated Societies, and Green Futures, the fellows will be affiliated with the University for a year and spend May and June 2024 in Oxford.

 Applications for the AfOx Visiting Fellowship program are currently open until May 31st at 23:59 UK time.